MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - To discover this information, the documents do not need to be labeled.
 However, after discovering this information, we encourage you to label and protect these documents.
     - The information types discovered include the predefined information types that you can select as conditions for labels, and any custom information types that you have configured in the Azure portal.
     - Discovered information types are reported by default by the Azure Information Protection client, but you can prevent this information from being sent with an [advanced client setting](client-admin-guide-customizations.md#disable-sending-discovered-sensitive-information-in-documents-to-azure-information-protection-analytics).
-    - The information type matches are reported if you have enabled the checkbox in the Azure portal to enable deeper analysis into your sensitive data.
-If you need to prevent sending this information for a subset of users, you can use another [advanced client setting](client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users).

 - New advanced client settings that implement pop-up messages in Outlook that can warn, justify, or block emails being sent.
 [More information](client-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent)

     Note that if you configured the advanced client property of OutlookCollaborationTrustedDomains for the preview version, this setting is now replaced by three new settings, so that domains can be exempt per action: OutlookWarnTrustedDomains, OutlookJustifyTrustedDomains, and OutlookBlockTrustedDomains.

 - If you label and protect files by using the [Set-AIPFileLabel](/powershell/azureinformationprotection/vlatest/set-aipfilelabel) cmdlet, you can use the *EnableTracking* parameter to register the file with the document tracking site.
 [More information](client-admin-guide-document-tracking.md#using-powershell-to-register-labeled-documents-with-the-document-tracking-site)

+- New advanced client setting for analytics, for the following scenarios:

+    - Prevent sending information type matches for a subset of users when you have selected the checkbox in the Azure portal to collect content matches.
+[More information](client-admin-guide-customizations.md#disable-sending-information-type-matches-for-a-subset-of-users)

 - New advanced client setting that's applicable only when you configure the policy setting to not display custom permissions: When there's a file that's protected with custom permissions, display the custom permissions option in File Explorer so that users can see and change them (if they have permissions to change the protection settings).
 [More information](client-admin-guide-customizations.md#for-files-protected-with-custom-permissions-always-display-custom-permissions-to-users-in-file-explorer)